Bell and Telus customers can access cellular services at all TTC stations

 “Going forward, our customers can expect access at the same time as Rogers’ customers whenever a new station or tunnel is added to the TTC network,” the spokesperson said.

-The expansion comes days before the December 20th deadline for the companies to negotiate long-term agreements.
+The news comes days before Ottawa’s December 20th deadline for the companies to negotiate long-term agreements.

+“We stepped up to bring 5G to Toronto’s subway system and committed from the start to work with other carriers to join the network on reasonable commercial terms.
+We’re pleased that we’ve reached commercial agreements,” a Rogers spokesperson said in a statement.

+Updated December 15th, 4:20pm ET: The article has been updated with a statement from Rogers.